wiiznokes/gitnote/doc/features.md

 To provide a focused view of filtered results, the navigation drawer automatically closes in certain scenarios:

 - **Tag Selection**: When you select a tag (including "All notes"), the drawer closes immediately, allowing you to view the filtered notes without obstruction.
-- **Final Folder Navigation**: When navigating to a folder that has no subfolders (a "leaf" folder), the drawer closes to let you focus on the notes in that folder.
+- **Final Folder Navigation**: When navigating to a folder that has no subfolders (a "leaf" folder) during normal browsing, the drawer closes to let you focus on the notes in that folder.
 - **Mode Switching**: Switching between tag and folder modes clears the respective filters (tags when switching to folder mode, folder when switching to tag mode) to prevent confusion.

 This behavior ensures a smooth user experience by reducing the need for manual drawer management while browsing and filtering notes.
+Note that when moving notes, the drawer remains open during folder navigation to allow selecting the destination folder.

 ### User Interface
 - **Grid and List Views**: Switch between grid and list layouts for notes.
 - **Search and Sort**: Search notes by content, sort by date, title, etc.
 - **Dark Mode**: Automatic theme switching.
-- **Note Actions Menu**: Long-press notes to access options like delete, multi-select, and convert between notes and tasks.
+- **Note Actions Menu**: Long-press notes to access options like delete, multi-select, convert between notes and tasks, and move notes.
+- **Minimal Note Width**: Adjustable minimum width for notes in grid view (100dp, 150dp, 200dp, 250dp).
+- **Offline Indicator**: Persistent icon showing when the app is offline and cannot sync.

 ## Completion Checkbox Feature